hailelagi/hailelagi.com/content/writing/legos.md

 That's kind of neat isn't it?
 But what's going on here? how do we go from a `string` to a computation?

+For the short story continue on!
+However if this question seems interesting check out [crafting interpreters](https://craftinginterpreters.com/).

 ### Building a (Dynamic) Array "constructor" in Elixir

 First, some background.
-Elixir is a (mostly) functional language with (mostly) immutable datastructures, it doesn't provide a dynamic array out of the box, as the implementation of one requires internally mutable state.
+Elixir is a (mostly) functional language with (mostly) immutable datastructures, it doesn't encourage the use of or provide a dynamic array out of the box like most functional languages, as the implementation of one requires random access read/write via internal mutable state.

 If you _really_ need one though, you can reach into the [erlang stdlib](https://www.erlang.org/doc/man/array.html).

-For this we're going to piggyback off the rust standard library's [Vector](https://doc.rust-lang.org/std/vec/struct.Vec.html) and creating a [foreign function interface](https://en.wikipedia.org/wiki/Foreign_function_interface) in elixir by re-creating rust's `vec!` macro api.
+For this we're going to piggyback off the rust standard library's [Vector](https://doc.rust-lang.org/std/vec/struct.Vec.html) and creating a [foreign function interface](https://en.wikipedia.org/wiki/Foreign_function_interface) in elixir by re-creating rust's `vec!` macro api eventually supporting either the erlang or rust version as a backend.

+As we'll see the "backend" implementation of the data structure is not important, what we're focused on is providing an easy to use syntactic abstraction of a common datastructure.

 Here's a simplified version pull straight from [the rust book](https://doc.rust-lang.org/book/ch19-06-macros.html) of `vec!`: